 The following, originally posted on May 30, 2016, is our annual ode to the longtime tradition of Fair Haven sixth graders camping and learning at Stokes State Forrest.
 Take a trip back with us again.
 Remember?

 It’s that time of the year when Fair Haven schools tradition takes hold and all good Knollwood sixth graders go on their trip to Stokes State Forrest.
-The buses rolled back into town at about 3:30 today.
-Last year marked the 50th anniversary of the most wonderful time of the year for those sixth graders.
+The buses rolled out of town this morning.
+Two years ago marked the 50th anniversary of the most wonderful time of the year for those sixth graders.
 Wow.

 Half a century of Stokes!
 Today marks the milestone for Fair Haven students, parents and Knollwood School staff.